Changing the Rules: International Monetary Reform

 John B. Taylor is the George P. Shultz Senior Fellow in Economics at the Hoover Institution and the Mary and Robert Raymond Professor of Economics at Stanford University.
 He chairs the Hoover Working Group on Economic Policy and is director of Stanford’s Introductory Economics Center.

 Across the Great Divide

 Michael D. Bordo is a Board of Governors Professor of Economics and director of the Center for Monetary and Financial History at Rutgers University, New Brunswick, New Jersey.
-He has held academic positions at the University of South Carolina and Carleton University in Ottawa, Canada.
+He is currently a distinguished visiting fellow at the Hoover Institution, Stanford University.

 PREFACE, by Michael D. Bordo and John B. Taylor

 ONE: Monetary Policy Independence under Flexible Exchange Rates: The Federal Reserve and Monetary Policy in Latin America—Is There Policy “Spillover”?